keystonejs/prisma-day-2021-workshop/README.md

 Next build super user authorization to keystone, allowing for SSR/SSG/ISR tunneling.
    USE CASE: TESTING BUILD FUNCTIONALITY ONLY.

 Api key connected to workflow.
-Injected into provably correct location, in utils.ts.
+Injected into a better location, in utils.ts.
+Self descriptive localised logging: Nonclemanture: Pure functional, but with caveats:
+   Trying to find optimal mix of pure functional code and useful ts semantics.

 Pre production testing release status:
    Admin UI Authorization has passed preliminary testing.
    DRY permissions.
 Rules deprecation.
 Some tidying up stil to be done.
    Ready for exhaustive testing.

+Issues: Code can siliently fail in the ?. chain.
+The ?. construction is convenient, but not suitable for production logging, error trapping.
+To be replaced with a maybe sytle monad.

 The current implementation of build process api's is a hack.
 A shout out to Jed for explaining the keystone way.
 WIP.
 It has passed only the most preliminary of security tests, determining localhost web from build, i.e. a proof of concept.
+Now to get it all linked up ... one last push!

 Additional KeystoneContext auth information and a shared API key, set in via process .env: needs to be correctly handed down in the headers to the last line of defense, access: filter.